William Darby Brind: Voyages in the South Pacific

 Brind returned to the Bay as captain of Asp in December 1822 and in 1823 Asp made four whaling voyages from Kororareka.
 In 1824 Captain Brind sailed Asp to the whaling grounds of Japan.
 On 17 December 1825 Brind returned to the Bay of Islands as captain of the Emily.

-From about 1823 until 1826 Captain Brind lived with a daughter of Pōmare I, chief of the Ngāti Manu hapu (subtribe) of the Ngāpuhi.
-Brind became a friend of the Reverend Thomas Kendall and assisted Kendall after Kendall was expelled from the Church Missionary Society.
+From about 1823 until 1826 Captain Brind lived with a daughter of Pōmare I, chief of the Ngāti Manu hapū (subtribe) of the Ngāpuhi.
+Brind became a friend of the Reverend Thomas Kendall and assisted the latter upon his expulsion from the Church Missionary Society.

-William Brind, arrived at the Bay of Islands in September 1828 as captain of Toward Castle.
+Brind arrived at the Bay of Islands in September 1828 as captain of Toward Castle.

-From 1828 Brind lived with Moewaka the daughter of Rewa (Manu), a chief of Ngai Tawake hapū of the Ngāpuhi.
+From 1828 Brind lived with Moewaka, the daughter of Rewa (Manu), a chief of Ngai Tawake hapū of the Ngāpuhi.
 Their daughter was baptised Eliza Isabella Brind, who was murdered in 1841 by Wiremu Kingi Maketu, who was later convicted of the murder of Eliza and 4 others.